Tutorial: Features & labels#

 Transform

-uid name short_name version type latest_report_id source_file_id reference reference_type initial_version_id updated_at created_by_id
+uid name key version description type latest_report_id source_code_id reference reference_type created_at updated_at created_by_id

 id